lucasrla/remarkable-utils/README.md

 ### Tweak: auto sleep off

-Turn off auto sleep to prevent the device from sleeping.
+On your device, navigate to `Menu > Settings > Power` and then turn off auto sleep to prevent the device from sleeping unintentedly.

 ## Install remarkable_entware